Jayshua/tg-daemon/readme.md

 ## How to write a handler script

 Handlers just need to be an executable that can read/write to stdin/stdout.
 I usually use Fish or Bash, but any language will work.
-I'll use Bash in these examples.
+I'll use Bash in these examples. tg-daemon will spawn an instance of your script when a message is received from telegram.
+Subsequent messages will be forwarded over stdin until your script terminates.

 This is one of the simplest possible handler scripts: